 Below, you'll see how to get started on Cash App for nonprofits with a personal account, then transfer it to a business account to accept donations.

-Download the Cash App to begin the process.
+Step 1: Download Cash App to your phone or tablet.
 You must begin in the mobile application but can access your account on a desktop once it's established.

+Step 4: Convert to a Cash for Business account.
 Making the switch to a Cash for Business account is free.
+Follow these steps:

 You'll want to choose a $cashtag that's both professional and on-brand.
 This is how donors can find your nonprofit.